oracle/oracle-db-appdev-monitoring/README.md

 - [Exporter](http://localhost:9161/metrics)
 - [Prometheus](http://localhost:9000) - try a query for "oracle".
 - [Grafana](http://localhost:3000) - username is "admin" and password is "grafana".
-Try creating a dashboard using one of the metrics from the exporter (use the Prometheus datasource and choose a metric with "oracle" in the name).
+An Oracle Database dashboard is provisioned and configured to use data from the exporter.

 ## Kubernetes